 Quantum science has an equally-brief answer for, "What do things do?"
-They interact by exchanging and sharing bits of themselves with other things.
+They interact by exchanging and sharing bits of them- 106 Do Proteins teleport in an RNA World selves with other things.
 Just as before, the probability of this sharing is a reflection of a quantum probability form or field.